 3 Reasons Why Anger Is So Hard for You

-I often find that anger is a really hard feeling for my clients.
-They tend to experience their anger as explosive or something they push away or ignore.
+I often find that anger is a really hard feeling for my therapy clients.
+They tend to experience it as either explosive and overwhelming, or something they push away, avoid, or don’t fully register.

-Ideally we’d be able to express anger fully and safely, with people who don’t judge us for it and with the skills to calm ourselves down afterwards.
+Ideally, you’d be able to express anger safely and fully—with people who can receive it without judgment, and with the ability to calm yourself afterwards.

 This doesn’t mean you’re broken or bad.
-But there’s a few reasons why anger could be really hard for you.
+But there are a few reasons anger can feel so hard to relate to.

 3 reasons why anger is so hard for you: